j3ssep/healerSim/README.md

 # healerSim
-personal project of mine, made to help others within a game community to practice click accuracy
+personal project of mine, made to help others within a small game community to practice click accuracy
-2d click accuracy practicer created with javascript that attempts to simulate mechanics from a game called old school runescape
+healerSim is a click accuracy practicer made with purely javascript that tries it's best to simulate mechanics from a game called old school runescape

+## Work in progress

 live site: https://j3ssep.github.io/healerSim/